exercism/website-copy/tracks/julia/exercises/hamming/mentoring.md

 Broadcasting solutions like `count(collect(s1) .!= collect(s2))` will create copies of both inputs, and a new vector for the logical array too.
 That's 3N memory use when there's an obvious algorithm that's O(1) memory use.

-You can use `sum`, but you'll probably need to jump through hoops to get it to handle the case of an empty generator.
+You can use `sum`, but you'll probably need to jump through hoops to get it to handle the case of an empty generator. `count` is easier.

 ### Example solutions